gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction4.md

     ( "Ada Lovelace", 1815 )
 ```

-We can use a variation of `map`, called [map2](http://package.elm-lang.org/packages/elm-lang/core/latest/List#map2) that creates a new list based on the transformation of two other lists.
-If those two lists consist of the original list and original list without the first item, we can combine them as a list of tuples using the tuple construction function `Tuple.pair`:
+We can use a variation of `map`, called [map2](http://package.elm-lang.org/packages/elm-lang/core/latest/List#map2) that creates a new list based on the transformation of two other lists.If those two lists consist of the original list and original list without the first item, we can combine them as a list of tuples using the tuple construction function `Tuple.pair`:

 ```elm {l}
 neighbours : List a -> List ( a, a )